ghent360/litexOnColorlightLab004/README.md

 ```
 see [lab004] for more details.

-## load bitstream
+## Load FPGA bitstream
 ```bash
 ./base.py --load --cable dirtyJtag
 ```

-## load firmware
+## Load and run RISC-V firmware
 ```bash
 lxterm /dev/ttyUSBx --speed 38400 --kernel firmware/firmware.bin
 ```
 where *ttyUSBx* is your USB <-> UART converter device.
 Sometimes it is called /dev/ttyACMx.

-This code runs a special serial terminal which waits for a magic string, then uploads the binary firmware/firmware.bin to the FPGA and runs it.
+This command runs a special serial terminal which waits for a magic string, then uploads the binary firmware/firmware.bin to the FPGA and runs it.

-*Note: The standard UART speed is 115200 bps, however because we are running the CPU at 3x the system clock the UART speed ends up being 115200/3 = 38400*
+*Note: The standard UART speed is 115200 bps, however because we are running the CPU at 3x the system clock the UART speed ends up being 115200/3 = 38400 bps*

-### Boot screen
+## Boot screen
 The following screen is captured with minicom.
 You can see the magic string output for the lxterm serial bootloader.
 The console is interactive, you can type 'help' for a list of commands.

 ```